axelmoreen/AnkiBuddy/README.md

 # Installation

-Until the add-on is published on the Anki website, you may install it by cloning the repo and copying the contents of src to a folder in your addons directory.
+Until the add-on is published on the Anki website, you may install it by cloning the repo and linking the contents of src to a folder in your addons directory.
 The Anki2 directory is usually in your %AppData%/Roaming directory on Windows.
 <pre>
 Anki2/
 ├─ addons21/